 The Student Academic Grievance Procedures define the administrative process through which students may seek resolution of complaints or grievances regarding academic standing and/or other decisions of an academic nature made about them by an agent of UIC during their enrollment at UIC.
-The SPH procedures implement the Student Academic Grievance Procedures adopted by the University of Illinois at Chicago effective March 1, 2007 and revised April 27, 2017.
-The Student Academic Grievance Procedures can be found at: https://dos.uic.edu/student-assistance/academic-concerns/academicgrievances/.
-Please contact Susan Altfeld, Associate Dean for Academic Affairs, at saltfeld@uic.edu for more information regarding SPH grievance procedures.
+The SPH procedures implement the Student Academic Grievance Procedures adopted by the University of Illinois Chicago effective March 1, 2007 and revised April 27, 2017.
+The Student Academic Grievance Procedures can be found at: https://dos.uic.edu/student-assistance/academic-concerns/academic-grievances/.
+Please contact Rashid Ahmed, Associate Dean for Academic Affairs, at mrahmed@uic.edu for more information regarding SPH grievance procedures.